liangrj2014/ISPD24_contest/index.md

 ### Downloads
 - [Introduction of the contest](https://drive.google.com/file/d/111_a2kObt3tcjj1IQFXMCNCpQwPyBlZs/view?usp=sharing)
 - [First set of benchmarks with Nangate45 technology node](https://drive.google.com/drive/folders/1afrsbeS_KuSeHEVfuQOuLWPuuZqlDVlw?usp=sharing)
-Please note that all the essential input information for global routing is contained within the .cap files and .net files located in the "simple_input" folder.
+Please note that all the essential input information for global routing is contained within the .cap files and .net files located in the "Simple_inputs" folder.
 We also release the LEF/DEF files of the circuits just for reference.
 - [Evaluation Scripts](https://drive.google.com/drive/folders/1VTnIFtCa6X7cRRx9xBtPDu-kHPdnhCzL?usp=sharing)
 - Docker image for environment setup: nvcr.io/nvidian/research/ispd24:v0